Jadvyga Tūbelienė: St. Petersburg (1909-1915)

-Between 1909 and 1915, Jadvyga studied history and classical philology first at the Woman's High School and then the Bestuzhev Courses, both in St. Petersburg.
+Between 1909 and 1915, Jadvyga studied history and classical philology, first at the Woman's High School and then at the Bestuzhev Courses, both in St. Petersburg.
 She had wanted to study art at the Academy of Arts in St. Petersburg, but her parents had strongly objected.
 St. Petersburg had a large number of Lithuanian students, making the city a major centre of Lithuanian activity.
 During her studies, Jadvyga taught Lithuanian language classes and Lithuanian history at a gymnasium for Lithuanian refugees.
 As a student, she worked on the editorial board of the Lietuviu Balsas (en: ‘Lithuanian Voice’).

 At the time, Augustinas Voldemaras (1883–1942) was a professor at St. Petersburg Imperial University.
 Voldemaras lent Jadvyga books that were not available to buy and were otherwise unobtainable, even by Jadvyga's professors.
 Jadvyga knew Voldemaras well, as Voldemaras was a good friend of her brother-in-law, Antanas Smetona.

 Jadvyga went to the theatre often in St. Petersburg.
 As she would later tell it:"I probably spent more time at the theatre, more than at the university.
 One didn’t need to study to see performances.
 We didn’t have much money, but I found legitimate and illegitimate ways to see all the operas, and the ones that Chaliapin sang in, I saw several times."In 1915, she graduated from the Bestuzhev Courses for women.

 In 1917, Jadvyga passed the state examinations at Petrograd University (earlier called St. Petersburg Imperial University) and received her diploma.
 Jadvyga gave a lecture course on French Revolutionary History.
 The university suggested she remain as an assistant, with the view to becoming a teacher.

-However, after the October, 1917 coup in St. Petersburg, the Bolsheviks began to transform the tsarist Russian administration.
+However, after the October 1917 coup in St. Petersburg, the Bolsheviks began to transform the tsarist Russian administration.
 This affected the entire education system.
 As the Council of Lithuania increasingly sought the country's independence, some Lithuanian intellectuals working in Russia were looking to participate in the creation of the new state.

 Jadvyga decided not to work at the university and instead returned to Lithuania through Sweden.
 She was accompanied by a young lawyer, Tadas Petkevičius.